 - How to catch Meltan in Pokémon Go and Pokémon: Let’s Go!

 How to catch Pokémon in Let’s Go

 Let’s Go removes both random battles and fights with wild Pokémon.
-In place of it is a catching minigame in which you toss Pokéballs at a wild Pokémon.
+In its place is a catching minigame in which you toss Pokéball at a wild Pokémon.
 A ring appears around each Pokémon to note where to throw the ball.
 A second ring progressively shrinks on loop.
 Your goal is to land your Pokéball in the ring when it’s just big enough for a Pokéball to fit inside it.
 The better the timing, the higher the likelihood is that you’ll secure the wild Pokémon.
-You’ll know you had a good throw based on text on the screen that reads: Nice, Great, or Excellent.
+You’ll know you had a good throw based on text on the screen that reads Nice, Great, or Excellent.